MOBATSim/MOBATSim/README.md

                 keywords = "Autonomous driving, Fault injection, Error propagation, Safety analysis, Traffic simulator", }
 ```

+<a name="license"></a>
+## License

+Please read the [LICENSE](https://github.com/MOBATSim/MOBATSim/blob/main/LICENSE) file for the terms and conditions in the project root folder.

-<a name="contribution"></a>
+<a name="Contributors"></a>
+## Contributors

 **We would like to acknowledge the help and support in the development of MOBATSim of the following contributors:** Sheng Ding, Manuel Schirmer, Johannes Pintscher, Laura Slabon, Qianwei Yang, Qihang Shi, Wenkai Wu, Maoxuan Zhao, Erik Noack, Fabian Hart, Müjdat Korkmaz, Marta Valdes Martin, Mustafa Saraoğlu.
 Please refer to the CONTRIBUTORS.md file for a more detailed list of contributions.
+Besides, files contain individual contributors at the top or at the bottom of the file.

 <a name="gettingstarted"></a>